Selective exposure occurs when readers choose messages that match pre-existing beliefs – and, it can be an impediment to change.

 In an additional twist, the messages were associated with either low-or high-credibility sources.

-Understanding the reader’s mindset is key to interpreting the study outcomes.
+Understanding the reader’s mindset is key to interpreting the study outcomes and understanding selective exposure.

 Coffee drinkers preferred to read messages promoting the health benefits of coffee